rivy-go/git-changelog/README.md

 ## Templates

-The `git-chglog` template uses the `text/template` package.
+The `git-changelog` template uses the `text/template` package.
 For basic usage please refer to the following.

 > [text/template](https://golang.org/pkg/text/template/)